Parallels Between VLA Model Post-Training and Human Motor Learning: Progress, Challenges, and Trends: Taxonomy for Post-training VLA Models

-Although some studies exploit only spatial affordances to generate guidance signals for robotic manipulations~\cite{lee2024affordance}, most approaches leverage both manipulation-related and spatial affordances inherent to objects~\cite{huanga3vlm, yuanrobopoint, pan2025omnimanip, nasirianyrt, xu2025a0}.
-A common implementation encodes affordance information directly within language instructions, enabling explicit affordance transfer via enriched prompts~\cite{pan2025omnimanip, yuanrobopoint, huanga3vlm}.
-Alternatively, pre-trained VLM can be fine-tuned on dedicated affordance datasets, supplying affordance representations for action outputs~\cite{ji2025robobrain, xu2025a0, nasirianyrt, mu2024robocodex}.
-Furthermore, affordance knowledge may be integrated into a chain-of-thought framework to structure reasoning from spatial perception to manipulation~\cite{wei2022chain, li2024improving}.
+Some approaches utilize only spatial affordances to produce guidance signals, whereas many leverage both manipulation-related and spatial cues inherent to objects~\cite{huanga3vlm, yuanrobopoint, pan2025omnimanip, nasirianyrt, xu2025a0}.
+A common implementation encodes affordance information directly within language instructions, enabling explicit affordance transfer via enriched prompts~\cite{pan2025omnimanip, yuanrobopoint, huanga3vlm, wen2024object}.
+Alternatively, pre-trained VLM can be fine-tuned on dedicated affordance datasets, supplying affordance representations for action outputs~\cite{xu2025a0, nasirianyrt, mu2024robocodex, li2025controlmanip}.
+Affordance knowledge can also be embedded within chain-of-thought (CoT) procedures to structure reasoning from spatial perception to manipulation~\cite{li2024improving}.
+Representative methods regarding affordance-guided learning are summarized in Table~\ref{table:Environment}.

-Table~\ref{table:Environment} summarizes representative affordance-based methods for improving environmental perception in VLA models.
-The observed performance improvements underscore the importance of incorporating object-affordance priors to enhance manipulation robustness.